About Volcano Adventure Camp(VAC)

 Check out these videos to learn more:

 Frequently Asked Questions

-- Group size must be a minimum of 7 people, a maximum of 40 people, and be comprised primarily of youth between the ages of 6 – 18 years old.
-Please note there are only 40 beds available in the tent cabins this year due to the COVID-19 pandemic.
+- Group size must be a minimum of 6 people, a maximum of 80 people, and be comprised primarily of youth between the ages of 6 – 18 years old.

-- Group camping trips must be a minimum of three days (two nights) and not exceed five days (four nights).
-Note that one tent cabin will hold 1 adult/supervisor and up to 3 youth.
-I adult per cabin is a Lassen Volcanic National Park policy.
+- Group camping trips must be a minimum of three days (two nights) and not exceed seven days (six nights).

 Tent cabins, a cooking area, food lockers, campfire circles, vault toilets and shower facilities make camping more convenient for youth groups.
 The former Crags Campground is the home of the new Volcano Adventure Camp, and offers a chance for youth to camp during the “shoulder” season.
 For more information on the camp, please visit the LAVO website.

 The $700,000 capital project (LPF and NPS combined contributions) opened for youth groups in summer 2017.
 We have completed our portion of the capital campaign and raised over $480,000 to build the project.
 Now our efforts are redirected at ensuring the long-term success of the facility by building an Endowment Fund.
 To make a donation toward the Endowment Fund, please use our ONLINE DONATION FORM or call our office at (530) 768-1110.